nickbalestra/nickbalestra.github.io/_posts/2015-12-8-sankey-d3-faux-DOM-react.md

   .attr("text-anchor", "start");
 {% endhighlight %}

-One interesting thing is that we can register our eventListener directly within our D3 chain, i.e.:
+One interesting thing is that we can register our eventListener directly within the D3 chain, i.e.:
 {% highlight javascript linenos %}
   .on('click', this.props.openModal)
 {% endhighlight %}

 #### React for rendering

-We can now return our faux-dom element by converting back to a react element for React to render it
+We can now return our faux-dom element by converting back to a react element so that can safely render it

 {% highlight javascript linenos %}
 return svgNode.toReact();